mbshbn/ML-using-TensorFlow-and-Keras/projects/p1_charityml/README.md

-# Supervised Learning (binary classification for an imbalanced data)
+# Supervised Learning (binary classification for imbalanced data)
 ## using [scikit-learn](http://scikit-learn.org/stable/supervised_learning.html)
 This project is for the CharityML project for [the Udacity course: Intro to Machine Learning with TensorFlow](https://www.udacity.com/course/intro-to-machine-learning-with-tensorflow-nanodegree--nd230), and [its github repository](https://github.com/udacity/intro-to-ml-tensorflow).